 -Personalized coaching that’s as unique as you are.
-Over eight 45-minute Zoom sessions scheduled over two to three months, and we’ll explore the limiting beliefs that are holding you back, what it would look like to live a big, badass life without the mental shackles of “food anxiety hell,” and exactly how to get you there.
+This could look like eight 45-minute Zoom sessions scheduled over two to four months, and we’ll explore the limiting beliefs that are holding you back, what it would look like to live a big, beautiful life without the mental shackles of “food anxiety hell,” and exactly how to get you there.

 -New ways of thinking about movement, food, and your body, that you can start implementing immediately.